top of page

 As soon as I popped in the DVD, I felt like I was entering a time warp, as the interface is reminiscent of the menus of 90's era video games.
 It prompted me to choose my adventure, and I did.
 You can choose to play all or view scene selections, and while you wait there is a slightly comical almost Hee-Hawish Cowboy playing a very small lap steel.
 It is of course, purposely a teaser.

 As the camera zooms in, we notice how impeccably dressed he is.
-When the camera slowly decreases its Zoom, we realize he is playing in front of a mirror, and not actually playing.
+When the camera slowly decreases its zoom, we realize he is playing in front of a mirror, and not actually playing.
 He's going through the motions while a 45 spins to the left of the screen.
 He is very convincing except, for one minor detail, the 45 has a scratch.
 When it skips, the cowboy's head jerks in unison, and continues happily playing along with the record unperturbed.

 The intro is flawless, and a metaphor for life as a whole.
 Things might go wrong, but you roll with the lows, and soar with the highs, and just keep right on going, which is exactly what the cowboy does.

-The movie centers around Jubul, who is no cowboy.
-He's actually a lovable bespectackled nerd who loves country music.
-By all accounts, he is a loving, and devoted husband who allows himself one indulgence, country music.
-He lives out his country music fantasies in the comfort of his bedroom when his wife is not watching.
 His wife on the other hand, is an opera loving socialite, who would rather die than cavort with twang.
 For the classic film buffs, like myself, we are treated to the Bowery Boys Huntz Hall, and Leo Gorcey throughout the movie.
 Some will also remember Huntz from the Beatles cover art for Sgt.
 Pepper's Lonely Hearts Club Band.

-The plot is Yubul's wife is organizing an opera for charity.
-After expenses, and potential payment to the performers that are coming from Europe, a mere dollar is what would be left to disburse to charity.
-However, in a twist of fate, the opera singers get stuck in a pizzeria in New York, and are not able to make the engagement.
 Yubul's wife is distraught, and driven to tears at the thought of becoming the laughing stock of Nashville.
 Yubul steps in, and convinces her to substitute country music artists for the opera troupe instead.
 He delivers a presidential worthy speech that underscores the finer attributes of country music, and it's intrinsic link to America.
 The delivery is intentionally hyperbolic, but it works as Arnold Slang, the actor playing the role is a comedian.

 Jubul swiftly crashes a recording session where he finds Faron Young behind the mixing board, and I think Marty Robbins fiddling around with the playback.
 This gets the ball rolling, and Nashville's A-listers are on high alert for the worthy event needing their help right now.